 When you’re shopping for Medicare Advantage plans, narrowing down your options can be overwhelming.
 To make the process easier, keep these things in mind as you shop around.

 - Your budget.
 Before choosing a plan, decide how much you can afford to spend.
 Consider not only monthly premiums, but other coverage costs, such as coinsurance, copayments, and deductibles.

 - Your doctors.
 When you join a Medicare Advantage plan, you typically get care from doctors in the plan’s network.
 If you want to keep seeing your current doctors, make sure they’re in the network.

 - Your coverage needs.
 Medicare Advantage plans may cover services that original Medicare doesn’t, and these extra benefits vary from plan to plan.
 If you need specific benefits, such as dental care or vision care, make sure your plan offers them.

 - Your health needs.
 If you have a chronic health condition, such as cancer or an autoimmune disease, you may want to join a Special Needs Plan.
 These plans tailor their services and provider networks to better suit the needs of people with specific conditions.

 There are many helpful resources that can help you understand Medicare Iowa, including:

 - Senior Health Insurance Information Program (SHIIP) 800-351-4664

 - More than 640,000 Iowa residents are enrolled in Medicare.

 - There are several private insurance companies offering various types of Medicare Advantage and Medigap plans throughout the state.

-- Overall, monthly premium costs have slightly increased for 2021 Medicare Advantage plans in Iowa.
+- Overall, monthly premium costs have decreased for 2022 Medicare Advantage plans in Iowa.

 - There are also several Medigap plan options if you live in Iowa and are looking for additional coverage.